21 Denver Tips That Will Save You From Altitude Sickness, Bad Decisions, and Tourist Traps

 20. Denver's 300 Days of Sunshine Are Real

 Denver gets more sun than San Diego or Miami.
-Even in winter, most days are clear and bright.
-Sunscreen is essential year-round — the UV at altitude is intense.
-Snow melts fast.
-A snowy morning often becomes a sunny 10°C afternoon.
+Even in winter, most days come up clear and bright.
+Sunscreen is essential year-round — the UV at altitude is intense, and snow melts fast.
+A snowy morning often turns into a sunny 10°C afternoon.

 21. Pack for Four Seasons in One Day

-Denver mornings can be 5°C and afternoons 20°C. Mountain trips amplify this — sunshine at 9AM, thunderstorm at 2PM, clear skies by 5PM.
-Layer system: base layer, fleece or down, waterproof shell.
-Always carry sunglasses and sunscreen.
+Denver mornings can be 5°C and afternoons 20°C. Mountain trips amplify it — sunshine at 9AM, thunderstorm at 2PM, clear skies by 5PM.
+Build a layer system: base layer, fleece or down, waterproof shell.
+Carry sunglasses and sunscreen.
 Always.